 In 2021 Marion continued to be featured at all major World Tennis tournaments.

-Marion continues to present and commentate for every broadcasting Network around the world most recently in 2022 at The French Open for Amazon and The Wimbledon Championships for the BBC.
+Marion continues to present and commentate for every broadcasting Network around the world most recently at the 2023 French Open for Amazon and The Wimbledon Championships for the BBC.